wistia/wistia-open-docs/_posts/player-api.md

 ### width(val)

-Sets the width of the video container to `val`.
+Sets the width of the video container to `val` in pixels.
 It is expected that `val` is an integer.
 Decimal or string values will be truncated.

 If `constrain: true` is passed as an option, then the width of the video will also be updated to maintain the correct aspect ratio.